rpuntaie/blog/information_time_energy.rst

 The planet orbit could change by collision with an asteroid, but until then the variable's values cycles as is.

-The Lagrangian approach is to fixate the time steps and count the changes in the system per time step, which is `L`.
+The Lagrangian approach is to fixate the time steps and count the changes in the system relative to one component.
+`L` becomes positive and negative.
+`L` expresses the phase the system is in.
 Then sum over the cycle time: `J=∫Ldt`.

 What are the number of values in the variable?
-Number of values would be relative to a unit in the macroscopic world, but in the quantum scale it can be seen as such: number of value, each counting as 1 (`h=1`).
+Number of values would be relative to a unit in the macroscopic world, but in the quantum scale it can be seen as such: number of values, each counting as 1 (`h=1`).

 We cannot just look at the planet.
 The planet's orbit is due to an interaction between planet and sun.
 They exchange something that keeps them together (force particles).
 This is like handing over money: one spends the other earns.
 Both change their financial status, but the time step is just one.
-`L` would count the money twice, considering the spender and the earner separately.
+`L` would consider only one part, e.g. the spender, but the money would flow back again to keep the system running.

 Minimizing `J=∫Ldt` one gets the Euler-Lagrange equation.